Michelle Obama on Donald Trump's 2016 win: 'It shook me profoundly' - KTVZ

 “Whether or not the 2016 election was a direct rebuke of all that, it did hurt.
 It still hurts,” she said.
 “It felt like something more, something much uglier than a simple political defeat.”

-“Stuck in my house, over the frightening months of early 2020, I saw no logic to any of it,” said Obama, analyzing how she sunk into a deep lack of hope.
+“Stuck in my house, over the frightening months of early 2020, I saw no logic to any of it,” Obama said, analyzing how she sunk into a deep lack of hope.
 “What I saw was a president whose lack of integrity was reflected in an escalating national death count, and whose poll numbers were still decent.”

-Obama in another audio excerpt released Monday also talks about how she was scared when Barack Obama first brought up to her that he wanted to run for president.
+Obama also said how she was scared when Barack Obama first brought up to her that he wanted to run for president.

 “I found the prospect of it actually terrifying,” she said, describing how she took time to come to terms with the decision.
 “I could have altered the course of history because of my fear.
 Instead I said ‘yes.'”